An alleged Chinese interference plot stirs fears — and smears — ahead of Australian elections

 The story threatened to overshadow a visit last week by U.S. Secretary of State Antony Blinken for a meeting of the Quad, a bloc of Indo-Pacific democracies created to counter China’s growing regional influence.

-On Monday, Labor senator Kimberley Kitching named Chinese-Australian political donor Chau Chak Wing as the “puppeteer.”
-Burgess refused to confirm or deny her claim which, because it was made in Parliament, is exempt from Australian defamation laws.
+On Monday, Labor Sen. Kimberley Kitching named Chinese Australian political donor Chau Chak Wing as the “puppeteer.”
+Burgess refused to confirm or deny her claim, which, because it was made in Parliament, is exempt from Australian defamation laws.

 “I am shocked and disappointed at the baseless and reckless claim made by Senator Kimberley Kitching,” Chau said in a statement.
 “I am a businessman and philanthropist.
 I have never had any involvement or interest in interfering with the democratic election process in Australia.”